matt-thompson-uk/Next-Fractal-Explorer/readme.md

 * the .pal extension is added automatically to the palette filename, and the 256 following "funkyflorists" is added to indicate the number of colours in the palette.

-* pcd.py works by running pylette to extract colours from the image, then it converts the rgb colours that pylette extracts from the image into the rgb3 format that the Next uses.
+* pcd.py works by running Pylette to extract colours from the image, then it converts the rgb colours that pylette extracts from the image into the rgb3 format that the Next uses.
 Finally, it writes the converted values into a file format that can be read on the Next.

-* The conversion to rgb3 will inevitably mean that colours in the generated palette may not be an exact match to the colours extracted by pylette.
-Also, very similar colours in the source image will end up being assigned the same rgb3 values, leading to blocks of duplicate colours in the palette.
+* The conversion from rgb down to rgb3 will inevitably mean that colours in the generated palette may not be an exact match to the colours extracted by pylette.
+Also, very similar colours in the source image will end up being assigned the same rgb3 values, leading to blocks of duplicate colours in the generated palette.

 ##### Copying generated palettes to the NEXT